Cultural exemption: Cultural exemption and the multilateral trading system

-Cultural exemption and the work carried out within UNESCO
+Cultural exemption and the work of UNESCO

 Following the conclusion of the Uruguay Round and the aborted attempt to exclude audiovisual services from the GATS, the debate on the recognition of the specificity of cultural products moved to UNESCO.
-Discussions on this subject led first to the adoption in 2001 of the Universal Declaration on Cultural Diversity, and then in 2005 of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+Discussions on this subject led first to the adoption in 2001 of the Universal Declaration on Cultural Diversity, and then in 2005 of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions ("the 2005 Convention").
 This instrument quickly received wide recognition.
-It now has 149 Parties, i.e. 148 States and the European Union.
+It now has 149 Parties: 148 states and the European Union.

 France, along with Canada and Quebec, were the main instigators of this process.
 However, the negotiations of the 2005 Convention were stormy due to the strong and sustained opposition of the United States.
-One of the main points of tension concerned the negotiation of the clauses that would specify the relationship between the Convention and other international legal instruments, including trade agreements.
-This negotiation culminated in the adoption of Articles 20 and 21 of the Convention, which place all international legal instruments on an equal footing, while requiring the Parties to promote the objectives and principles of the Convention in other international fora.
+One of the main points of tension concerned the negotiation of the clauses that would specify the relationship between the convention and other international legal instruments, including trade agreements.
+This negotiation culminated in the adoption of articles 20 and 21 of the convention, which place all international legal instruments on an equal footing, while requiring the parties to promote the objectives and principles of the convention in other international fora.

-After two years of negotiations that began in 2003, the Convention was adopted by an overwhelming majority of 148 states (with only two states opposing it (the United States and Israel) and four states preferring to abstain from voting (Australia, Honduras, Nicaragua, and Liberia).
+After two years of negotiations that began in 2003, the convention was adopted by an overwhelming majority of 148 states (with only two states opposing it (the United States and Israel) and four states abstaining from voting (Australia, Honduras, Nicaragua, and Liberia).

-The 2005 Convention also recognizes the dual nature of cultural goods and services and reaffirms the sovereign right of Parties to adopt cultural policies of their own choosing.
+The 2005 Convention also recognizes the dual nature of cultural goods and services and reaffirms the sovereign right of parties to adopt cultural policies of their own choosing.
 It also pursues the objective of rebalancing cultural exchanges, in particular to the benefit of the cultural expressions of developing countries.

-Finally, the Convention marks a certain paradigm shift in the way the specificity of cultural goods and services is affirmed within the international legal order, moving from the traditional position of excluding this sector from trade agreements to a more positive and inclusive approach, that of protecting and promoting the diversity of cultural expressions.
+Finally, the convention marks a certain paradigm shift in the way the specificity of cultural goods and services is affirmed within the international legal order, moving from the traditional position of excluding this sector from trade agreements to a more positive and inclusive approach, that of protecting and promoting the diversity of cultural expressions.